wso2/apk/README.md

     kubectl port-forward svc/apk-test-wso2-apk-gateway-service 9095:9095
     ```

-## Quick Start APK with Kubernetes client
+## Quick Start Kubernetes Gateway with Kubernetes client
 Follow the instruction below to deploy an API using the `kubectl`.

 1. Create API CR and create production and/or sandbox HTTPRoute CRs, and service for the API backend.
 You can find a sample CR set in `developer/tryout/samples/` folder in this repository.